laic/uoe_speech_processing_course/phon/phon_lab_1/phon-1-articulation.md

 ### Annotate syllable initial consonants

 The tricksy bit of this tongue twister is the syllable initial consonants (aka syllable _onsets_).
 Let's see what's going on by annotating the first phone in each syllable for place and manner, in the phone tier.
+You may find it useful to say the phrase yourself and to determine what your articulators are doing.

 1. Add boundaries for the start and end of the first phone in each of the syllables in the recording.